Nichelle Nichols: Personal life

 In her autobiography, Nichols wrote that she was romantically involved with Star Trek creator Gene Roddenberry for a few years in the 1960s.
 She said the affair ended well before Star Trek began, when she realized Roddenberry was also involved with her acquaintance Majel Hudec (known as Majel Barrett).
 Hudec went on to marry Gene Roddenberry and have a regular supporting role as nurse Christine Chapel on Star Trek.

-When Roddenberry's health was fading, Nichols co-wrote a song for him, entitled "Gene", which she sang at his funeral.
+When Roddenberry's health was fading, Nichols co-wrote a song for him, "Gene", which she sang at his memorial service.

-She wrote also that she had “a short, stormy, exciting relationship” with Sammy Davis Jr. in 1959.
+She also wrote that she had "a short, stormy, exciting relationship" with Sammy Davis Jr. in 1959.

-Nichols married twice, first to dancer Foster Johnson (1917–1981).
-They were married in 1951 and divorced that same year.
-Johnson and Nichols had one child together, Kyle Johnson, who was born August 14, 1951.
-She married for the second time, to Duke Mondy, in 1968.
-They divorced in 1972.
+Nichols married twice—first to dancer Foster Johnson (1917–1981), whom she married in 1951 and divorced the same year.
+They had one child together, Kyle Johnson, who was born August 14, 1951.
+She married Duke Mondy, in 1968; they divorced in 1972.

-Nichols' younger brother, Thomas, was a member of the Heaven's Gate cult.
+Nichols' younger brother, Thomas, was a member of the Heaven's Gate cult for 20 years.
 He died on March 26, 1997, in the cult's mass suicide that purposefully coincided with the passing of Comet Hale–Bopp.
-A member for 20 years, he frequently identified himself as Nichelle's brother in promotional materials released by the cult.
+Thomas frequently identified himself as Nichelle's brother in promotional materials released by the cult.

 On February 29, 2012, Nichols met with President Barack Obama in the Oval Office.
-She later tweeted about the meeting, "Months ago, [President] Obama was quoted as saying that he'd had a crush on me when he was younger," Nichols also wrote.
-"I asked about that and he proudly confirmed it!
+She later tweeted, "…[President] Obama was quoted as saying that he'd had a crush on me when he was younger… I asked about that, and he proudly confirmed it!
 President Obama also confirmed for me that he was definitely a Trekker!
 How wonderful is that?!"

-Nichols was a lifelong Democrat and a practicing Presbyterian.

 Health and death

-In June 2015, Nichols suffered a mild stroke at her Los Angeles home and was admitted to a Los Angeles–area hospital.
+In June 2015, Nichols suffered a mild stroke at her Los Angeles home and was admitted to a Los Angeles-area hospital.
 A magnetic resonance imaging scan confirmed a small stroke had occurred, and she began inpatient therapy.
-In early 2018, Nichols was diagnosed with dementia, and subsequently announced her retirement from convention appearances.
+In early 2018, she was diagnosed with dementia, and subsequently announced her retirement from convention appearances.

 Following a legal dispute over the actions of her manager-turned-caretaker Gilbert Bell, her son Kyle Johnson filed for conservatorship in 2018.
 Before a court granted his petition in January 2019, Nichols' friend Angelique Fawcette, who had already expressed concern in 2017 over Bell's control of access to her, pressed for visitation rights, including by opposing Johnson's petition.
-That dispute and a 2019 court case by Bell over being evicted from the guesthouse on Nichols' property were both ongoing as of August 2021.
+That dispute, and a 2019 court case by Bell over being evicted from the guesthouse on Nichols' property, were both ongoing as of August 2021.

-Nichols died of heart failure in Silver City, New Mexico, on July 30, 2022, at the age of 89.

-Her ashes are due to be sent into space alongside Majel Barrett's and Douglas Trumbull's.
+Nichols died of heart failure in Silver City, New Mexico, on July 30, 2022, at the age of 89, and her ashes were launched into deep space along with those of Majel Barrett and Douglas Trumbull.